elizabethiles/elizabethiles.github.io/index.md

 I am regularly invloved in science outreach activities, such as public talks, telescope tours and school visits.
 I think it is important to inspire young people of all genders and socio-economic background to study science if it interests them!

+Feel free to send an email via the [contact](###Contact) address if you are interested in any of these outreach opportunities, so that I may assist you in your goal to engage with science (or at least put you in touch with an organisation who can).

 * * *

 ## Science Education & Pedagogy